ruchisahota/gaia/v1/doc/documentation.md

 #### `kubernetesDefinitions (string)`

-base64 of the .tar.gz file that contains all the .YAMLs files needed to create the aporeto side on your kubernetes Cluster
+base64 of the .tar.gz file that contains all the .YAMLs files needed to create the aporeto side on your kubernetes Cluster.

 | Characteristics | Value  |
 | -               | -:     |